dotnet/android-samples/ThemeSwitcher/README.md

 1. Enable Android L support as described in the *Setting Up an Android L Project* section of [Introduction to Android L](http://developer.xamarin.com/guides/android/platform_features/android_l/introduction_to_android_l).

-2. If you are using a pre-release version of Xamarin Studio, must must add the Xamarin.Android.Support.v7.CardView package to the `ThemeSwitcher` project as described next.
+2. If you are using a pre-release version of Xamarin Studio, you must add the Xamarin.Android.Support.v7.CardView package to the `ThemeSwitcher` project as described next.